Love Me (2024 American film): Release

 The film premiered in the U.S. Dramatic Competition at the 2024 Sundance Film Festival on January 19, 2024.
 In May 2024, it was announced that ShivHans Pictures, which co-produced the film, would release the film in the United States with Bleecker Street with WME Independent acquiring international sales rights to sell at the Marché du Film.
 It was released theatrically on January 31, 2025.

 Reception

 The review aggregator website Rotten Tomatoes reported a 47% approval rating, with an average rating of 5.5/10, based on 86 critic reviews.
 The website's critics consensus reads, "Kristen Stewart and Steven Yeun are appealing leads, but Love Mes admirable narrative reach exceeds its grasp."
 On Metacritic, the film holds a weighted average score of 52 out of 100, based on 25 critics, indicating "mixed or average" reviews.

 The film won the Alfred P. Sloan Feature Film Prize, presented at the 2024 Sundance Film Festival.
 The award was accompanied with a $25,000 cash prize, supplied by the Alfred P. Sloan Foundation.
-It is one of the many prestigious Sloan Science in Film Awards.
-Added Doron Weber, Vice President and Program Director of the Foundation—"We are delighted to honor Sam and Andy Zuchero's Love Me, an original and wildly imaginative film about the nature of human identity and our connection to each other in a post-human world mediated through artificial intelligence."